keithrozario/lambda-cache/README.md

     response = do_something(var)
     return response
 ```
+All invocations of this function over in the next minute will reference the parameter from the function's internal cache, rather than making a network call to ssm.
+After one minute, the the next invocation will invoke `get_parameter` to refresh the cache.

 ## Change cache settings

-The default `ttl_seconds` settings is 60 seconds, it defines how long a parameter should be kept in cache before it is refreshed from ssm.
-To configure longer or shorter times, modify this argument in the decorator like so:
+The default `ttl_seconds` settings is 60 seconds (1 minute), it defines how long a parameter should be kept in cache before it is refreshed from ssm.
+To configure longer or shorter times, modify this argument like so:

 ```python
 from aws_lambda_cache import ssm_cache